gfcwfzkm/t9k-baseboard/README.md

 ## Introduction

 The main idea is to have a baseboard for the Tang Nano 9k FPGA Board that allows to use it in a more comfortable way.
-The baseboard will feature four PMOD connectors, a rotary encoder, a navigation switch and a WS2812-Style 8mm RGB LED.
+The baseboard will feature four PMOD connectors, a rotary encoder, a navigation switch and a WS2813-Style 8mm RGB LED.

 The target goal of this project is to give students and hobbyists a platform to learn and experiment with FPGA technology in a more comfortable and cheap way.
-This project received support from the Bern University of Applied Sciences (BFH).
+This project received support from the [Bern University of Applied Sciences (BFH)](https://www.bfh.ch/ti/en/).
+Thank you!

 With cost being a main target, the Sipeed Tang Nano 9k FPGA Board was chosen as the base for this project.
 The board is available for around 14$ and features a Gowin GW1NR-9C with 8640 LUT4.
 The board is also equipped with a 32Mbit SPI Flash, a 27 MHz clock and a USB-C connector for programming and power.